zhiyingfang2022/llm-d/PR_SIGNOFF.md

 5. After copying or saving your SSH key, navigate to **Settings** in your Github.
 6. Navigate to the **SSH and GPG keys** page under the Access section in the sidebar.
 7. Under SSH keys, select **New SSH key**.
-    - Enter a suitable name for your key under "Title"
+    - Enter a suitable name for your key under "Title" (it'll pick up the email address if left empty)
     - Open the dropdown menu under "Key type" and select **Signing Key**
-    - Paste your SSH key that you copied/saved in **Step 3** under "Key"
+    - Paste your SSH public key that you copied/saved in **Step 3** under "Key"
-8. Your new SSH key should now be displayed under SSH keys.
+8. Your new SSH key should now be displayed under SSH keys, in the **Signing Key** section.
+9. **Optional**: If you want to use the same SSH or GPG key for authentication as well, repeat steps above, selecting **Authentication** as the "Key type".
-9. **Optional**: To test if your SSH key is connecting properly or not, run the following command in your CLI (more specific instructions can be found in the [Github documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)):
+10. **Optional**: To test if your SSH key is connecting properly or not, run the following command in your CLI (more specific instructions can be found in the [Github documentation](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)):

     ```shell
     ssh -T git@github.com